-TOHM publishes Full-Length Articles, Brief Reports, Case Reports, Reviews, Viewpoints, and Letters.
+TOHM publishes Full-Length Articles, Brief Reports, Case Reports, Reviews, Viewpoints, Editorials, Letters, and Video Abstracts.
 All articles in TOHM, including letters, can be accompanied by a video when appropriate.
 For all manuscripts, the abstract and text word counts must be displayed on the title page of the submission.

 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
 All such services would be paid for and arranged by the author, and use of one of these services would not guarantee acceptance or preference for publication.

 In some instances, during the review of a manuscript, the editorial office will request that the authors use one of these professional services in order to improve the quality of the English in their revised manuscript.
 All such services would be paid for and arranged by the author.
 Failure to comply with this request could result in the rejection of the revised manuscript.